-As simple as this tomato salad recipe is, it packs tons of flavor thanks to fresh herbs and a light citrus dressing.
+As simple as this tomato salad recipe is, it packs tons of flavor thanks to fresh herbs and a garlicky citrus dressing.
 I love to add big blocks of feta cheese for a creamy, salty finish (inspired by this traditional Greek salad).
 Here's what's in this tomato salad recipe:

 - Avoid buying tomatoes from a refrigerated case.
 The cold temperature damages tomatoes and stops ripening.

-Mediterranean Tomato Salad
+Tomato Feta Salad